mrcyme/master_thesis/README.md

-# master thesis
+# Master Thesis

-Agent model calibration using surrogates modelling
+An application of Surrogate Modelling to the calibration of Macroeconomic Models.